jhui/jhui.github.io/_backup/2017-03-18-Deep-learning-tutorial.markdown

 W_i = W_i - \Delta W_i
 $$

-The variable $$ \alpha $$ is called the **learning rate**.  **A small learning rate learns slowly.** A small learning rate takes a longer time or more reptitions  to locate the minimum.
+The variable $$ \alpha $$ is called the **learning rate**.  **Small learning rate learns slowly.** Small learning rate takes a longer time (more iteration) to locate the minima.
 However, as we learn in calculus, a larger step results in a larger error in the calculation.
-In DL, finding the right value for the learning rate is a trial and error exercise.
-We usually try values ranging from 1e-7 to 1 in logarithmic scale (1e-7, 5e-7, 1e-6, 5e-6, 1e-5 …), but this depends on the problem you are solving.
-Other parameters such as learning rate  need to be tuned.
+In DL, finding the right value for the learning rate is a try and error exercise.
+We usually try values ranging from 1e-7 to 1 in logarithmic scale (1e-7, 5e-7, 1e-6, 5e-6, 1e-5 ...) but this depends on the problem you are solving.
+There are other parameters like learning rate that we need to tune.
 We call all these parameters **"hyperparameters"**.

 A large learning step may have other serious problems.
 It costs $$w$$ to oscillate with increasing cost:
 <div class="imgcap">
 <img src="/assets/dl/learning_rate.jpg" style="border:none;">
 </div>

 We start with w = -6 (x-axis) at L1.
-If the gradient is huge, the learning rate is larger than a certain value and will swing $$w$$ too far to the other side (say L2) creating an even larger gradient.
-Eventually, rather than dropping down slowly to a minimum, $$w$$ oscillates and the cost increases.
+If the gradient is huge, a learning rate larger than a certain value will swing $$w$$ too far to the other side (say L2) with even a larger gradient.
+Eventually, rather than dropping down slowly to a minima, $$w$$ oscillates and the cost increases.
 When loss keeps going upward, we need to reduce the learning rate.
-The following demonstrates how a learning rate of 0.8 with a steep gradient swings the cost upward instead of downward.
-The table traces how the oscillation of W causes the cost to go upwards from L1 to L2 and then L3.
+The follow demonstrates how a learning rate of 0.8 with a steep gradient swings the cost upward instead of downward.
+The table traces how the oscillation of W causes the cost go upwards from L1 to L2 and then L3.

 <div class="imgcap">
 <img src="/assets/dl/lr_flow.png" style="border:none;">
 </div>

 > We need to be careful about the scale used for the x-axis and y-axis.
-In the diagram above, the gradient does not look steep because we have a much smaller scale for y-axis is 0 to 150 while the x-axis is -10 to 10.
+In the diagram above, the gradient does not look steep.
+It is because we have a much smaller scale for y-axis than the x-axis (0 to 150 vs -10 to 10).

-**A large learning rate overshoots your target.** Here is another illustration of some real problems.
-When we gradually descend, we may land in an area with a steep gradient in which the $$W$$ bounces back.
-With this shape it is very difficult to find the minimum with a constant learning rate.
+**Large learning rate overshoots your target.** Here is another illustration of some real problems.
+When we gradually descent, we may land in an area with a steep gradient which the $$W$$ will bounce back.
+This type of shape is very hard to find the minima with a constant learning rate.
 Advanced methods to address this problem will be discussed later.

 <div class="imgcap">
 <img src="/assets/dl/ping.jpg" style="border:none;">
 </div>

-This example is dramatic, but real.
-But in a lesser extent, instead of settling down at the bottom, $$ W $$ oscillates around the minimum slightly.
-If we drop a ball in the Grand Canyon, we expect it to land in the bottom.
-In DL, this is more difficult.
+This example is dramatical but real.
+But in a lesser extend, instead of settle down at the bottom, $$ W $$ oscillates around the minima slightly.
+If we drop a ball in Grand Canyon, we expect it to land in the bottom.
+In DL, this is harder.

-> Adjusting learning rate with better optimization techniques is heavily studied and is still in active research for very complex problems.
+> Adjusting learning rate with better optimization techniques is heavily studied and still in active research for very complex problems.

 #### Naive gradient checking
 There are many ways to compute a partial derivative.
 One naive but important method is using the simple partial derivative definition.